hashicorp/terraform/website/docs/modules/create.html.markdown

 Therefore, you can enter the source of any module, satisfy any required variables, run `terraform apply`, and expect it to work.

+Modules that are created for reuse should follow the [standard structure](#standard-structure).
+This structure enables tooling such as the [Terraform Registry](/docs/registry/index.html) to inspect and generate documentation, read examples, and more.

 ## An Example Module

 Within a folder containing Terraform configurations, create a subfolder called `child`.
 In this subfolder, make one empty `main.tf` file.
 Then, back in the root folder containing the `child` folder, add this to one of your Terraform configuration files: